Size: 14″ w x 11″ h

 Support: Stretched canvas

 Description: A still life painting by Teresa Bernard featuring clay pottery items common in the Iron Age.
 This painting is composed using a limited pallet of colors.
 It will need to be framed before displaying.
-Comes with an official Certificate of Authentication signed by the artist.

 FREE shipping and handling within the U.S.A.